claucece/programming-exercises/notes/fundamental_structures.md

 IE1 := K1 - Liminf1 = 2 - 1 = 1
 IE2 := K2 - Liminf2 = 3 - 1 = 2
 IE3 := K3 - Liminf3 = 1 - 1 = 0

+## Matrix

+Organizes a group of elements by rows and columns.